CoryMcCartan/midterms-22/README.md

-`ldem_pres_adj` is the logit last presidential result in the district, shifted back to a neutral national environment (i.e., subtracting off the national presidential result); `ldem_gen` is the logit generic ballot; `polar` meaures polarization as the lagged correlation between House and presidential results; `ldem_exp` is the logit share of campaign expenditures by the Democrat; `exp_mis` codes whether expenditure data are missing for the race (as they unfortunately often are); and `dem_cand` and `rep_cand` are the Democratic and Republican candidates, respectively.
+`ldem_pres_adj` is the logit last presidential result in the district, shifted back to a neutral national environment (i.e., subtracting off the national presidential result); `ldem_gen` is the logit generic ballot; `ldem_pred` is the sum of these two; `polar` meaures polarization as the lagged correlation between House and presidential results; `ldem_exp` is the logit share of campaign expenditures by the Democrat; `exp_mis` codes whether expenditure data are missing for the race (as they unfortunately often are); and `dem_cand` and `rep_cand` are the Democratic and Republican candidates, respectively.

 The standard deviation of the year random effects is estimated around 0.05 (on the logit scale); the standard deviation of the division-year random effects is estimated around 0.04.
-The model is fit to all 3,075 contested House elections from 2006 to 2020.
+The model is fit to all 2,320 contested House elections from 2010 to 2020.
 Posterior summaries for all coefficients are shown below.
-The overall model $R^2$ is around 0.93.
+The overall model $R^2$ is around 0.97.

 ![Outcome model summary](readme-doc/outcomes_model_ests.svg)